mintproject/mic/docs/model_configuration/01-overview.md

               model component on the MINT Model Catalog.
 ```

 You have to follow the commands in order to successfully upload your component.
-If you want to know more about a specific step, just do `mic encapsulate <stepName> --help`, where `<stepName>` represents one of the steps listed above (e.g., `trace`).
+If you want to know more about a specific step, just do `mic pkg <stepName> --help`, where `<stepName>` represents one of the steps listed above (e.g., `trace`).